hotrodorm/hotrod/README.md

     .execute();
 ```

-The criteria can include parenthesis, complex predicates, subqueries, etc. For example, a more complex search condition can take the form:
+The criteria can include parenthesis, complex predicates, subqueries, etc. The query can include ordering and limiting as well.
+A more complex search condition can take the form:

 ```java
   List<Employee> employees = this.employeeDAO